-Send Money – Learn how to send money to an inmate
+Send Money to an Inmate

 Sending money to an inmate in jail is one of the best ways to support them during their time in lockup.
 Cash is considered contraband, so inmate funds are held in special bank accounts managed by the correctional facility.
 Inmates need money to purchase snacks and personal items from the commissary, and also to pay legal fees and other expenses.